 Shoulder and Arm Pain Conditions

-Defining the syndrome Pain in the arm or leg without apparent causes is called several names in the medical community—causalgia…
+Pain in the arm or leg without apparent causes is called several names in the medical community—causalgia…

-What is Joint Arthritis?
 Joint Arthritis describes a group of conditions that cause inflammation of the joints.
 It can affect one joint or several joints.

 The construction of the shoulder joint includes a delicate and complex balance of muscles and…